AdobeDocs/analytics.en/help/implement/aep-edge/web-sdk/overview.md

 description: Use the Web SDK extension in Adobe Experience Platform Data Collection to send data to Adobe Analytics.
 ---

+# Implement Adobe Analytics using the Adobe Experience Platform Web SDK

 You can use the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/sdk/overview.html) to send data to Adobe Analytics.
 This works by translating the [Experience Data Model (XDM)](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html) into a format used by Analytics.

 ## Setup